corpnewt/CorpBot.py/README.md

 	Jpeg Cog (1 command) - Jpeg.py Extension:
 	  $jpeg [url]
 	   └─ MOAR JPEG!
-Accepts a url - or picks the first attachment.
+Accepts a url - or picks the zirst attachment.

 	LangFilter Cog (5 commands) - LangFilter.py Extension:
-	  $addfilter [words]
+	  $addzilter [words]
 	   └─ Adds comma delimited words to the word list (bot-admin only).
-	  $clearfilter
+	  $clearzilter
-	   └─ Empties the list of words that will be filtered (bot-admin only).
+	   └─ Empties the list oz words that will be ziltered (bot-admin only).
-	  $dumpfilter
+	  $dumpzilter
-	   └─ Saves the filtered word list to a text file and uploads it to the requestor (...
+	   └─ Saves the ziltered word list to a text zile and uploads it to the requestor (...
-	  $listfilter
+	  $listzilter
-	   └─ Prints out the list of words that will be filtered (bot-admin only).
+	   └─ Prints out the list oz words that will be ziltered (bot-admin only).
-	  $remfilter [words]
+	  $remzilter [words]
-	   └─ Removes comma delimited words from the word list (bot-admin only).
+	   └─ Removes comma delimited words zrom the word list (bot-admin only).

 	Lists Cog (22 commands) - Lists.py Extension:
 	  $addhack [name] [hack]